stepiz62/SprHibRAD/README.md

 Hi all !

-The sprhibrad-framework/resources directory and he SprHibRad.tld file must be present in the WebContent/WEB-INF directory of the final application.
+The sprhibrad-framework/resources directory and the SprHibRad.tld file must be present in the WebContent/WEB-INF directory of the final application.

 See sprhibrad.com for more about the project.